-According to Search Engine Journal, about 93% of all online experiences start with a search engine.
-That means the first stop for 93% of people using the internet is a search engine.
+According to Bright Edge, about 68% of all online experiences start with a search engine.
+That means the first stop for 68% of people using the internet is a search engine.
 SEO is a vital piece of your eCommerce marketing strategy that will help those users find your online store.
 But only if you're using SEO for eCommerce the right way.

 The first step toward using eCommerce SEO effectively is to understand it.
 To that end, let's take a look at some definitions — what eCommerce SEO is, different types of eCommerce SEO — as well as some more reasons you should be using SEO if you're not.

 SEO (Search Engine Optimization) is the process of optimizing your website to improve visibility on search engine results pages (SERPs).
 For your eCommerce business, this gets a bit more involved than with a publisher's site or service-based business, in large part due to the number of product and category pages that many eCommerce sites hold.
 There are four main types of SEO that are important to getting your eCommerce store ranked well on SERPs:

 On-page SEO is the process of optimizing individual pages on your site to get each page to rank better.
 This generally includes the use of keywords for the phrases your target audience searches for to find products like yours.
 On-page SEO also includes adding those keywords to the:

 - Image alt-text

 Off-page SEO is what happens outside of your website that will help it rank well in SERPs.
 This includes things like link building, guest blogging, social media marketing, influencer marketing, and similar marketing tactics that happen off of your website.

 Technical SEO is the "backend" stuff — things that make it easier for search engines to index and crawl your pages.
 This includes: